ynizon/memo/README.md

 - composer install
 - mv .env.example .env
 - php artisan key:generate
+- (if you need reminders, go to Pusher.com then set your Beam API KEY in your .env)

 If you want admin@admin.com / admin user, use
 - php artisan migrate --seed